+Abe center for independent Living

-I, , have been fully informed and I agree to bring to the g authority any real or perceived conflicts of interest that may arise during the c course of my employment with the organization.
-I understand that at all times s the interests of the organization must be a priority in all decisions and actions.
-Such conflicts include, but t are not limited to, personal relationships and representations, profession nal affiliations, business dealings, involvement with other organizations, and ar ny other vested interest that may cause me to have personal gain over organiz ation gain.
-In the event that there is co onflict of interest or a perceived conflict, I agree to support and act on the deci isions made in the related discussions.
-Name & Title G: t Signature: Date:
+I,, have been fully informed and I agree to bring to the attention of the supervising authority any real or perceived conflicts of interest that may arise during the course of my employment with the organization.
+I understand that at all times the interests of the organization must be a priority in all decisions and actions.

+Such conflicts include, but are not limited to, personal relationships and representations, professional affiliations, business dealings, involvement with other organizations, and any other vested interest that may cause me to have personal gain over organization gain.

+In the event that there is conflict of interest or a perceived conflict, I agree to support and act on the decisions made in the related discussions.

+Name & Title

+Signature:

+Date: